 The Internet has been abuzz with the leaks of secret documents called Panama Papers since it’s the first articles were released at 20:00 MEST (Middle European Saving Time).
 The leaks are said to be the biggest secret data leak in history having 2, 6 TB of data, a total of 11.5 million documents leaked by an anonymous insider.

 The documents related to thousands of companies’ tax evasion and individuals from all across the world leaked from a small, relatively unknown Panamanian law firm called Mossack Fonseca.

-A Reddit post has already fired up in the web world containing overview of the revelations and leaked documents so far.
-As per the post, a Munich based newspaper Süddeutsche Zeitung was offered the documents but due to the large number of secret documents they turned into an international research effort, spearheaded by the International Consortium for Investigative Journalism (ICIJ) with around 200 partners.
+A Reddit post has already fired up in the web world containing an overview of the revelations and leaked documents so far.
+As per the post, a Munich-based newspaper Süddeutsche Zeitung was offered the documents, but due to a large number of secret documents, they turned into an international research effort, spearheaded by the International Consortium for Investigative Journalism (ICIJ) with around 200 partners.

-The Panama Papers unveiled include several head of state/government, close family, friends, celebrities, sports personalities and other influential people from all over the globe.
-Here is the list of companies involved in creating 10 offshore jurisdictions including the British Virgin Islands, the Cook Islands and Singapore.
+The Panama Papers unveiled include several heads of state/government, close family, friends, celebrities, sports personalities, and other influential people from all over the globe.
+Here is the list of companies involved in creating 10 offshore jurisdictions, including the British Virgin Islands, the Cook Islands, and Singapore.